quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 > In functional programming, fold (also termed reduce, accumulate, aggregate, compress, or inject) refers to a family of higher-order functions that analyze a recursive data structure and through use of a given combining operation, recombine the results of recursively processing its constituent parts, building up a return value.
 Typically, a fold is presented with a combining function, a top node of a data structure, and possibly some default values to be used under certain conditions.
 The fold then proceeds to combine elements of the data structure's hierarchy, using the function in a systematic way.

-Go has always had higher-order functions, and as of version 1.18 it also has generics, so it is now possible to define some of these functions discussed in our wider field.
+Go has always had higher-order functions, and as of version 1.18 it also has [generics](./generics.md), so it is now possible to define some of these functions discussed in our wider field.
 There's no point burying your head in the sand, this is a very common abstraction outside the Go ecosystem and it'll be beneficial to understand it.

-Now I know some of you are probably cringing at this.
+Now, I know some of you are probably cringing at this.

 > Go is supposed to be simple

+**Don't conflate easiness, with simplicity**.
+Doing loops and copying pasting code is easy, but it's not necessairily simple.
+For more on simple vs easy, watch [Rich Hickey's masterpiece of a talk - Simple Made Easy](https://www.youtube.com/watch?v=SxdOUGdseq4).

-All I say is, **don't conflate unfamiliarity, with complexity**.
+**Don't conflate unfamiliarity, with complexity**.
 Fold/reduce may initially sound scary and computer-sciencey but all it really is, is an abstraction over a very common operation.
 Taking a collection, and combining it into one item.
 When you step back, you'll realise you probably do this _a lot_.

 ## A generic refactor